-- Market demand for semiconductors, particularly in our end markets; - Our ability to compete in products and prices in an intensely competitive industry; - Customer demand that differs from forecasts and the financial impact of inadequate or excess company inventory that results from demand that differs from projections; - Economic, social and political conditions in the countries in which we, our customers or our suppliers operate, including security risks; global trade policies; political and social instability; health conditions; possible disruptions in transportation, communications and information technology networks; and fluctuations in foreign currency exchange rates; - Evolving cybersecurity threats to our information technology systems or those of our customers or suppliers; - Natural events such as severe weather, geological events or health epidemics in the locations in which we, our customers or our suppliers operate; - Our ability to develop, manufacture and market innovative products in a rapidly changing technological environment; - Timely implementation of new manufacturing technologies and installation of manufacturing equipment, and the ability to obtain needed thirdparty foundry and assembly/test subcontract services; - Availability and cost of raw materials, utilities, manufacturing equipment, third-party manufacturing services and manufacturing technology; - Product liability or warranty claims, claims based on epidemic or delivery failure, or other claims relating to our products, manufacturing, services, design or communications, or recalls by our customers for a product containing one of our parts; - Compliance with or changes in the complex laws, rules and regulations to which we are or may become subject, or actions of enforcement authorities, that restrict our ability to manufacture or ship our products or operate our business, or subject us to fines, penalties or other legal liability; - Changes in tax law and accounting standards that can impact the tax rate applicable to us, the jurisdictions in which profits are determined to be earned and taxed, adverse resolution of tax audits, increases in tariff rates, and the ability to realize deferred tax assets; - A loss suffered by one of our customers or distributors with respect to TI-consigned inventory; - Financial difficulties of our distributors or their promotion of competing product lines to our detriment, or the loss of significant distributors; - Losses or curtailments of purchases from key customers or the timing and amount of distributor and other customer inventory adjustments; - Our ability to maintain or improve profit margins, including our ability to utilize our manufacturing facilities at sufficient levels to cover our fixed operating costs, in an intensely competitive and cyclical industry and despite changes in the regulatory environment; - Our ability to maintain and enforce a strong intellectual property portfolio and maintain freedom of operation in all jurisdictions where we conduct business; or our exposure to infringement claims; - Instability in the global credit and financial markets that affects our ability to fund our daily operations, invest in the business, make strategic acquisitions, or make principal and interest payments on our debt;

-- Increases in health care and pension benefit costs; - Our ability to recruit and retain skilled engineering, management and technical personnel, and effectively manage key employee succession; - Our ability to successfully integrate and realize opportunities for growth from acquisitions, or our ability to realize our expectations regarding the amount and timing of restructuring charges and associated cost savings; and - Impairments of our non-financial assets.
+- Economic, social and political conditions, and natural events in the countries in which we, our customers or our suppliers operate, including global trade policies; - Market demand for semiconductors, particularly in the industrial and automotive markets, and customer demand that differs from forecasts; - Our ability to compete in products and prices in an intensely competitive industry; - · Evolving cybersecurity and other threats relating to our information technology systems or those of our customers or suppliers; - Our ability to successfully implement and realize opportunities from strategic, business and organizational changes, or our ability to realize our expectations regarding the amount and timing of restructuring charges and associated cost savings; - Our ability to develop, manufacture and market innovative products in a rapidly changing technological environment, and our timely implementation of new manufacturing technologies and installation of manufacturing equipment; - Availability and cost of raw materials, utilities, manufacturing equipment, third-party manufacturing services and manufacturing technology; - Product liability, warranty or other claims relating to our products, manufacturing, delivery, services, design or communications, or recalls by our customers for a product containing one of our parts; - Compliance with or changes in the complex laws, rules and regulations to which we are or may become subject, or actions of enforcement authorities, that restrict our ability to operate our business, or subject us to fines, penalties or other legal liability; - Changes in tax law and accounting standards that impact the tax rate applicable to us, the jurisdictions in which profits are determined to be earned and taxed, adverse resolution of tax audits, increases in tariff rates, and the ability to realize deferred tax assets; - A loss suffered by one of our customers or distributors with respect to TI-consigned inventory; - Financial difficulties of our distributors or their promotion of competing product lines to our detriment; or disputes with significant distributors; - · Losses or curtailments of purchases from key customers or the timing and amount of distributor and other customer inventory adjustments; - Our ability to maintain or improve profit margins, including our ability to utilize our manufacturing facilities at sufficient levels to cover our fixed operating costs, in an intensely competitive and cyclical industry and changing regulatory environment; - Our ability to maintain and enforce a strong intellectual property portfolio and maintain freedom of operation in all jurisdictions where we conduct business; or our exposure to infringement claims; - Instability in the global credit and financial markets; - Increases in health care and pension benefit costs; - · Our ability to recruit and retain skilled personnel, and effectively manage key employee succession; and - Impairments of our non-financial assets.

-For a more detailed discussion of these factors see the Risk Factors discussion in Item 1A of this report.
+For a more detailed discussion of these factors, see the Risk factors discussion in Item 1A of this report.
 The forward-looking statements included in this report are made only as of the date of this report, and we undertake no obligation to update the forward-looking statements to reflect subsequent events or circumstances.
+If we do update any forward-looking statement, you should not infer that we will make additional updates with respect to that statement or any other forward-looking statement.